 Benefit #2: Relaxation

 A fragrant soak and a relaxing hand or foot massage can help you feel more relaxed.
 Indulging your extremities with this extra attention is particularly helpful if you are on your feet for long periods of time, or if your career requires a large amount of typing, handwriting, or other handwork.
-Pampering your hands and feet can relax your internal tension and help you relieve stress from the outside in.
+Pampering your hands and feet, with a manicure and pedicure, can relax your internal tension and help you relieve stress from the outside in.

 Benefit #3: Confidence